zakski/project-ghrian-eile/README.md

 google groups, however it does not record the actual dates the messages where originally sent.
 So I will use both, hoboes filling in for what google groups did not record, but primarily taking the information from google groups.

+The Naming Convention of these projects comes from a loose english to irish translation of words, in this case its the words 'other sun'.

 ## Other Suns 2nd Edition Manual
 This comes from the unfinished (as far as I know) 2nd Edition draft of the RPG.
 It was published on usenet between 1990-1991 alongside the iceworld supplement.
 Consists of posts 0-2 by John Redden.